 In the next two weeks, you can come back to Theresa’s Reviews for interviews with the actors and filmmakers of Disney Pixar’s Coco.

 Plus, I’ve been live Tweeting and sharing all these fantastic moments on my social media.
-If you’d like to support my new social media addiction (I mean, can I even go 5 minutes without updating everyone on my life now?), be sure to follow Theresa’s Reviews on Facebook, Twitter, Instagram, Pinterest, and Youtube.
+If you’d like to support my new social media addiction (I mean, can I even go 5 minutes without updating everyone on my life now?), make sure to follow Enjoying Family Life on Instagram, Twitter, Facebook, Pinterest, and YouTube.

 Pixar Coco Trailer & About The Movie